nodejs/node/doc/api/stream.markdown

 A stream is an abstract interface implemented by various objects in Node.
 For example a request to an HTTP server is a stream, as is stdout.
 Streams are readable, writable, or both.
-All streams are instances of `EventEmitter`.
+All streams are instances of [EventEmitter][]

 You can load up the Stream base class by doing `require('stream')`.